torarnv/sparsebundlefs/README.md

 allows for more effective backups of the disk image, as only the changed bands need to be stored.

-One common client of sparse-bundles is Mac OS's backup utility, *Time Machine*, which stores the backup data within a sparse-bundle image on the chosen backup volume.
+One common source of sparse-bundles is Mac OS' backup utility, *Time Machine*, which stores the backup data within a sparse-bundle image on the chosen backup volume.

 This software package implements a FUSE virtual filesystem for read-only access to the sparse-